5jotters/vRF-briefing/docs/LocalProcedures.md

 When leader starts taxing will communicate in interflight freq: "Spartan 1, taxing RWY 05R, QNH 29,90".
 All wingmen will acknowledge: "Spartan 2, QNH 29,90".

-All formations will hold the active arming zone waiting their respective take off times.
-In the South EOR south of taxiway Alpha, park in the most southern slot available and fill to the north.
-In the South EOR north of taxiway Alpha, park in the most northern slot available and fill to the south.
+All formations will hold in the active arming zone waiting their respective take off times.
+SouthWest EOR south of taxiway Alpha will be primary arming zone.
+Secondary arming zone will SouthEast EOR, west of 03R.
+In the SouthWest EOR, park in the most southern slot available and fill to the north.
+In the SouthWest EOR, park in the most eastern slot available and fill to the west.

 ![](../Images/NellisAFB.jpg)